 - Fixation on transit technologies as though they were the essential distinction between different mobility outcomes.
 For more on this, see here.

 - Confusion about scale.
-Because visionary thinking often focuses first on a prototype - a tiny example of the hoped-for transformation -- it often goes too far without thinking about scalability.
+In transit, if it doesn't scale, it doesn't matter.
+Because visionary thinking often focuses first on a prototype – a tiny example of the hoped-for transformation — it often goes too far without thinking about scalability.
 Sure, this cool idea works in one suburb or in one cool building, but that says very little about whether it would work in a whole city.
-Gensler's particular error about scale is ...
+Gensler's particular error about scale is …

 - Confusion about "flexibility," a dangerous slippery word.
 Gensler imagines that a demand-responsive style of transit, in which you make a request on your phone and the transit system somehow deviates to meet your personal needs, is scalable to a vast, dense city where the transit system is already very crowded much of the time.
 More on this below.

 - Ignorance about what's already working, leading to premature demolition fantasies.
-Gensler seems unaware of very high ridership and efficiency of the existing transit system across the core of Los Angeles.
+If you already hate buses, you won't have much interest in understanding why so many people use them.
+Like many urbanist visionaries, Gensler doesn't appreciate the very high ridership and efficiency of the existing transit system across the core of Los Angeles.
 This allows them to jump to the conclusion that the system should be replaced instead of incrementally improved.
+(Tip: Prematurely dismissing the relevance of something that so many people clearly find useful is an excellent way to sound elitist, regardless of the nobility of your intentions.)

 So watch the Gensler video if you can, but you can also follow along via my screenshots and comments below.
 You'll see these mistakes again and again in the urban visioning business.